Joint Estimation of Sea State and Vessel Parameters Using a Mass-Spring-Damper Equivalence Model: Introduction

 Understanding sea waves and their interaction with a vessel is crucial for many maritime applications.
 Well-known examples include predicting arrival times, optimising mission paths, reducing hull fatigue, among many others~\cite{jensen2001load, montazeri2016estimation, nielsen2020estimation, nielsen2019sea, pascoal2017estimation,jensen2004estimation}.
 Conventionally, wave buoys are used to measure wave properties.
 Increasing coverage of the oceans with wave buoys demands building new observation systems and their maintenance.
 The task is costly and information from dispersed wave buoys are not always accurate since they do not provide complete information about a particular vessel location.
 This necessitates exploring alternative options to better understand the sea state at a vessel's location.
 An attractive method is to employ sensors onboard a vessel to estimate wave properties, effectively treating the vessel as a wave buoy~\cite{nielsen2007response}.

-Previous sea state estimation methods from ship sensor data introduced both parametric and non-parametric formulations for spectral estimation in the frequency domain~\cite{maeda2001estimation, masuda2001development, nielsen2006estimations, nielsen2007response, nielsen2008introducing, pascoal2005ocean, pascoal2008non}. {The main limitation of these approaches is that their outputs are not available at short intervals, and depending on the required frequency resolution and the cross-spectral estimation method, obtaining a sea state estimate may take several minutes~\cite{pascoal2009kalman}.
-This is less desirable in real-time operational settings.
-Although recent advances have improved computational efficiency~[\cite{brodtkorb2023automatic, nielsen2022parameterised}, methods for obtaining the estimate at shorter intervals without full knowledge of the wave-vessel transfer functions remain an area of active interest.} Consequently, researchers investigated methods for online estimation using onboard sensor measurements~\cite{pascoal2009kalman, pascoal2017estimation, kim2019real, kim2023real, andreas}.
+Previous sea state estimation methods from ship sensor data introduced both parametric and non-parametric formulations for spectral estimation in the frequency domain~\cite{maeda2001estimation, masuda2001development, nielsen2006estimations, nielsen2007response, nielsen2008introducing, pascoal2005ocean, pascoal2008non}.
+The main limitation of these approaches is that their outputs are not available at short intervals in an online sense, and therefore are not suited to track gradual changes in the sea state with frequent updates as desired in real-time operational settings~~\cite{pascoal2009kalman}.
+Although recent advances have improved computational efficiency~[\cite{brodtkorb2023automatic, nielsen2022parameterised}, methods for obtaining the estimate at shorter intervals without full knowledge of the wave-vessel transfer functions remain an area of active interest.
+Consequently, researchers investigated methods for online estimation using onboard sensor measurements~\cite{pascoal2009kalman, pascoal2017estimation, kim2019real, kim2023real, andreas}.
 Pioneering work in \cite{pascoal2009kalman} introduced a Kalman filter formulation for online estimation of wave properties, validated with synthesised datasets.
 Follow-on research extended the method to account for the motion of a moving ship \cite{pascoal2017estimation}.
 Later efforts aimed to refine these methods.
 For example, \cite{kim2019real} introduced a Wiener component to the transfer function in the Kalman filtering approach, aiming to mitigate overestimation at higher frequencies.
 The study in~\cite{kim2023real} further extended the inverse estimation approach to multi-directional sea waves, where both directions and frequencies are discretized to estimate the sea wave spectrum.
 These online estimation methods directly consider the elevation of components of a sea wave as part of the system's state.
 This formulation leads to a linear problem; however, its solution requires prior knowledge of the relationship between wave elevation and the specific vessel’s response to impacting sea waves modeled by a transfer function.